 Effects of Relaxation techniques on stress and Anxiety

-Some research demonstrates that various types of relaxation techniques are effect, some more so than others for specific difficulties.
+Some research demonstrates that various types of relaxation techniques are effective, some more so than others for specific difficulties.
 In randomized scientific trials, Guided relaxation groups reported substantially higher levels of calm than did control groups.
-A clear trend was seen across all psychological variables for both foot massage (reflexology) and, to a lesser extent, guided relaxation, to improve psychological wellbeing.
-Such research suggests that these interventions appear to be effective, noninvasive techniques for promoting physical and psychological wellbeing
+A clear trend was seen across all psychological variables for both foot massage (reflexology) and, to a lesser extent, guided relaxation, to improve psychological well-being.
+Such research suggests that these interventions appear to be effective, noninvasive techniques for promoting physical and psychological well being

 Medication Vs CBT & Relaxation Techniques